top of page

 Inclusive & Culturally Responsive

-We are committed to providing excellent psychological services for our communities, with a special focus on those who hold marginalized identities, including Black, Indigenous, People of Color (BIPOC) and to gender, sexuality or relationship minorities.
-We strive to provide culturally responsive and affirming services that are sensitive to the unique needs and challenges faced by marginalized communities.
-Our practice is sex-positive, trauma-informed, weight-inclusive, Feminist-informed, and affirming of folks from LGBTQ+, Kink, and Polyamory/Consensual non-monogamy communities.
+We are committed to providing excellent psychological services with a special focus on individuals holding marginalized identities, including Black, Indigenous, and People of Color (BIPOC) as well as gender, sexuality, and relationship minorities.
+Our care is culturally responsive, affirming, sex-positive, trauma-informed, weight-inclusive, feminist-informed, and welcoming of LGBTQ+, Kink, and Polyamory/Consensual Non-Monogamy communities.

 Anti-Oppressive

-ACIP is Latinx-owned business founded on principles of an anti-oppression and anti-racism.
-We understand that simply identifying as "not a racist" is woefully insufficient and misses the mark.
-We boldly strive to be anti-discrimination, anti-oppression, and anti-racists.
-ACIP is firmly committed to deconstructing institutional racism, white supremacy, and other oppressive systems across levels of our practice: our policies, procedures, organizational culture, and clinical work.
-To this end, our therapists actively engage in ongoing education and courageous conversations to increase our awareness of our own experiences of power, privilege, and oppression.
+The Aguirre Center for Inclusive Psychotherapy (ACIP) is a Latinx-owned practice built on principles of anti-oppression and anti-racism.
+We believe that simply claiming to be "not racist" falls far short; instead, we are committed to actively being anti-discrimination, anti-oppression, and anti-racist.
+Our dedication to dismantling institutional racism, white supremacy, and other oppressive systems spans every level of our practice—from our policies and procedures to our organizational culture and clinical work.
+To support this mission, our therapists engage in ongoing education and courageous conversations that deepen our understanding of our own experiences with power, privilege, and oppression.
 We believe as ethical mental health clinicians that we must continually consider and self-reflect on the following:

 • Where do I hold privilege and how might these areas affect my work?